Companionship and guardianship are perhaps two of the best qualities that a dog can have.

 This is a territorial canine that will guard its house with its might.
 Therefore, be prepared to hear a lot of barking every time a stranger enters your house for the first time.

-You will need to show your pet that the person that it perceives as a stranger is a welcomed guest in order to let it calm down and be comfortable in their presence.
+You will need to show your pet that the person that it perceives as a stranger is a welcomed guest to let it calm down and be comfortable in their presence.

 Interestingly, the Border Beagle is fond of car rides and will also showcase habits like digging and chewing.